[Azure] Auto-scaling SQL Database DTUs using Azure Automation

 The created runbook will be displayed in the list.

-*AzureAutomationTutorial, AzureAutomationTutorialPython2, and AzureAutomationTutorialScript are provided by default when creating an Automation account, so we will not use them this time.
+*AzureAutomationTutorial, AzureAutomationTutorialPython2, and AzureAutomationTutorialScript are provided by default when you create an Automation account, so we will not use them this time.

 Write code in a runbook